How To Port?

-A user can withdraw the porting application by sending SMS to 1900 within 24 hours of making the application.
-To terminate a port order, SMS ‘CANCEL’ (case-insensitive, i.e. ‘Cancel’ or ‘Cancel’, etc.) preceded by an interval and the ten-digit mobile phone number whose porting application has to be cancelled.
+A user can withdraw the porting application by sending an SMS to 1900 within 24 hours of making the application.
+To terminate a port order, SMS ‘CANCEL’ (case-insensitive, i.e. ‘Cancel’ or ‘Cancel’, etc.) preceded by an interval and the ten-digit mobile phone number whose porting application has to be canceled.

 Reasons for Porting Request Rejection